input-output-hk/essential-cardano-content/content/glossary/cold-wallet.md

 image_text: ""
 ---

-**Cold wallet**: an offline wallet used for storing cryptocurrencies.
+An offline wallet used for storing cryptocurrencies.
 Because cold wallets are not connected to the internet, stored assets incur less risks of tampering.
 This is also known as _cold storage_.